 Guppy grass plants are covered in very fine needle-like leaves of about an inch in length.
 The leaves are whorled around the stem and show some variation depending on whether the plant is grown rooted or kept as a floating plant.

 Placement And Lighting

-Guppy grass is not really a plant for intricate, finely planned aquascapes because it is fast-growing and occupies the water column in the aquarium.
+Guppy grass (also known as water nymph) is not really a plant for intricate, finely planned aquascapes because it is fast-growing and occupies the water column in the aquarium.
 It can quickly shade out other plants grown below it.

 It can be grown quite easily in bare tank environments and it creates a natural but easy to maintain environment for growing out fry.
 These plants can also be rooted and grown as a background plant or in the midground of your tank.

 They are column feeders so by rooting them in the substrate you are really just controlling their position in the tank, helping you keep the aquascape more organized.
 Take care when you plant guppy grass since they are very brittle and can break easily.